Holidays Calendar for November 11, 2024

 • 1904 Born: J. H. C. Whitehead, British mathematician, one of the founders of homotopy theory.

 • 1879 Born: Frans Snyders, Flemish painter of animals and still lifes.
-He is known as one of the earliest specialist animaliers (artist specializing in the realistic portrayal of animals).
+He is known as one of the earliest specialist animaliers (artists specializing in the realistic portrayal of animals).

 • 1869 The Victorian Aboriginal Protection Act was enacted in Australia.
 It gave the government control of indigenous people's wages, their terms of employment, where they could live and of their children, effectively leading to the Stolen Generation.

 • 1864 Born: Alfred Hermann Fried, Austrian journalist and activist.
-In 1911 he was awarded the Nobel Peace Prize that he shared with Tobias Asser for their role in the formation of the Permanent Court of Arbitration at the First Hague Conference in 1899.
+In 1911 he was awarded the Nobel Peace Prize that he shared with Tobias Asser for their role in the formation of the Permanent Court of Arbitration.

 • 1864 Union General William Tecumseh Sherman began burning Atlanta, Georgia to the ground in preparation for his march south.